-It's time to check in, meaning write your 15Five report!
+It's time to check-in, meaning write your 15Five report!
 Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your report.
 Follow the steps below to begin the reporting process.
 You are going to do great!
-For a video walkthrough of the 15Five check-in, click here.

-- When you’re finished with your responses, click 'Submit' at the bottom of your 15Five.
-Now it’s off to your Reviewer!
+- Submit your 15five.
+When you’re finished with your responses, click 'Submit' at the bottom of your 15Five.
+Now your report is off to your reviewer!

 Will 15Five save a draft of my report?

-- 15Five automatically saves a draft of your report as you go, so you can enter in responses throughout the week as they come up and not be required to submit your report until you're ready.
-This is a great way to keep track of successes and challenges in the moment, so you don't have to struggle to remember them when your reporting deadline arrives.
+- 15Five automatically saves a draft of your report as you go.
+This allows you to enter in responses throughout the week as they come up and then submit the report when you're ready.
+Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your reporting deadline arrives.

-- When you are finished, click 'Submit'.
+- When you are finished filling out your 15Five, click 'Submit'.
 That's it!
 Your reviewer will receive an email notification that you submitted your report.

 Want to give praise for teamwork or have the ability to bring the relevant person into a conversation in order to resolve issues quickly?
 With @mentions you can!
 You can include as many team members, even groups, as you want- right in one comment.